 Toys: These are usually made from a variety of plastics and other materials, so can’t be tossed in the recycling bin.
 Consider donating them instead.

 Holiday lights and old electronics: Some things just aren’t made to last.
 If your string lights and electronics are broken beyond repair, you may be able to recycle them at a hazardous waste facility near you.
-Don't toss them in the bin though, as they may be dangerous and because cords can get twisted around other items.
+Don't toss them in the trash bin though, as they may be dangerous and because cords can get twisted around other items.

 If you don’t know if something can be recycled, it’s best practice to keep it out of the bin.
 Then, try to limit purchases to items that are definitely worth keeping or that can be recycled easily.

 If the holidays made it clear that you need to make a change in your home itself—whether that’s trading up, refinancing or even getting into your very first home—we’d love to chat.
 Contact your loan officer today to get the conversation started.